Matthijs Wouter Knol: Berlin years

 Shortly afterwards, in September 2008, Matthijs Wouter Knol was appointed programme manager of the Berlinale Talent Campus by Dieter Kosslick, then director of the Berlin International Film Festival.
 In his role as programme manager, he organised numerous and notable seminars, conferences, labs and workshops with an plethora of internationally acclaimed speakers and mentors from the film industry.
 During his management, the name and profile of the Campus programme were changed into “Berlinale Talents”, and with it the names of the affiliated regional satellite programmes of Berlinale Talents in Guadalajara (Mexico), Buenos Aires (Argentina), Durban (South Africa), Sarajevo (Bosnia and Herzegovina).
 He initiated new Talents programmes in Tokyo (Japan, 2011) and Beirut (Lebanon, 2014).

 Subsequently, Knol was appointed in 2014 as director of the European Film Market (EFM), the Berlinale's annual business platform and the second-largest film industry gathering of the international film industry.
 He succeeded former long-time director Beki Probst.
 Focusing on modernising the market place during his tenure, he actively implemented new platforms into the existing market structure and developed new business formats, resulting in an increasing amount of visitors (2020: 11.423) and fast-growing sales and revenue numbers.
 Among the new, successful platforms were the EFM Producers Hub, EFM DocSalon, Berlinale Series Market & Conference, Berlinale Africa Hub, EFM Landmark and EFM Horizon.
 He introduced and organised “Country in Focus” programmes at the European Film Market with Mexico (2017), Canada (2018), Norway (2019) and Chile (2020).
 He continued his work as director of the European Film Market under the new Berlinale management of executive director Mariëtte Rissenbeek and artistic director Carlo Chatrian in 2019.

 Matthijs Wouter Knol was a member of the selection committee of the Competition of the Berlin International Film Festival between 2014 and 2019.
 In 2011, he was one of the co-founders of the “Berlinale Residency” programme, which in its first years was the starting point of award-winning films such as Foxtrot (Samuel Maoz, 2018) and the Academy Award-winning A Fantastic Woman (Sebastian Lelio, 2017).

 European Film Academy

 In January 2021, Matthijs Wouter Knol was appointed by the board of the European Film Academy as its new director, succeeding Marion Döring.
 In the first year of his tenure at the Academy, he initiated the Anti-Racism Taskforce for European Film (ARTEF), addressing widespread institutional racism in the industry and forming a conglomerate of European film organisations and institutions aiming to tackle this.
 He also acts as a board member of the International Coalition for Filmmakers at Risk (ICFR), of which the European Film Academy is a founding partner.

+In July 2026, Matthijs Wouter Knol was appointed the jury member at the 32nd Sarajevo Film Festival for Competition Programme – Feature Film.